Making disks available on your own machine

 id

 ).
-You can also place these parameters in a
+You can also put those parameters in

 /etc/fstab